Hilary Roberts: Career

 Hilary is signed to her own label Red Songbird, and through it released her single "There for You".
 She collaborates closely with producers and songwriters Damon Sharpe and Eric Sanicola, who have worked on a number of her tracks.
 Roberts returned for a second run on Dance Club Songs, debuting at No. 47 with "Back to Life", a cover of Soul II Soul's 30-year-old pop/R&B smash "Back to Life (However Do You Want Me)," featuring Caron Wheeler, which spent three weeks at No. 1 in August–September 1989.
 Her rendition was remixed by Andrew Wilson and Richard Cutmore, the Perry Twins (duo) and Wideboys, among others.
 Roberts told Billboard, "I was at dinner with Dauman Music label owner Jason Dauman,...my producer Damon Sharpe and we were talking about old-school songs that had a huge impact.
 I started singing 'Back to Life' and Jason said, 'You sound great singing that song.
 You should really consider redoing it.'
 I hadn't thought about singing it before because Soul II Soul's performance with Caron Wheeler's incredible vocals was extremely powerful.
 It was a bit intimidating to tackle this incredible song, but my team said, 'Let's do this!'"
-Her third single, "Fight to the Other Side" was released in May 2019 in honor of her friend, who suffers from a rare form of muscular dystrophy known as FSHD.
+Her third single, "Fight to the Other Side" was released in May 2019 in honor of her friend, who has a rare form of muscular dystrophy known as FSHD.
 An accompanying music video was directed by Liz Imperio and shot with critically acclaimed dancers Michael Dameski and Charity Anderson.